keyboardDrummer/keyboardDrummer.github.io/_posts/2021-3-21-privatizedEducation.md

 - How do we provide education that's unrelated to prospective income?
 - How do we balance the needs of government, parents and student?
 - How do we handle an education provider not meeting expectations?
-- How do we ensure education providers can make a profit?
+- How do we ensure education providers are paid fairly?

 <!--
 - How do we prevent education providers from making too much profit?